-35 small business ideas for every skill and budget
+35 small business ideas that fit your skills and budget

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio